Celebrate Modernism in Los Angeles

 When this residential house was built by Vienna-born Rudolf Schindler in 1922 - inspired by a recent trip to Yosemite with his wife - it was extremely unconventional at the time for a place to live.
 In reality, it was meant to be a cooperative live-work space between two families, much like a campsite.
 Having been the residence of the Schindlers and then other creatives, this WeHo hidden gem is now listed on the National Register of Historic Places and is open to the public Wednesday through Sunday as the headquarters of the MAK Center for Art and Architecture, a satellite of the MAK - Austrian Museum of Applied Arts / Contemporary Art in Vienna.

 Architect Paul R. Williams’ atomic masterpiece, the Theme Building greets travelers as they arrive at LAX.
-A beacon of mid-century modernism, this futuristic, Googie-style building used to house a rotating restaurant that has since closed.
-However, the upper observation deck is open to the public on the second Saturday and Sunday of the month.
+A beacon of mid-century modernism, this futuristic, Googie-style building used to house a restaurant that has since closed.
 Originally constructed as the intended center hub of the airport, surrounded by a number of radiating terminals, plans were scaled back considerably as construction began.
-It will soon house a Bob Hope USO center for members of the military, scheduled to open in the spring of 2018.
-It was named a Los Angeles Historic Monument (#570) in 1993.
+The Theme Building was named a Los Angeles Historic Monument (#570) in 1993.

 Dodger Stadium is the home field of the Los Angeles Dodgers and one of the true cathedrals of Major League Baseball.
 Since opening its gates in 1962, the storied modernist ballpark has hosted eight World Series and the Dodgers have won four World Championships.
 Through the decades, Dodger Stadium has seen Hall of Famers, World Champions, no-hitters, MVPs and Cy Young Award winners.
 The stadium is also one of the greatest entertainment venues in the country, hosting special events that range from the Beatles to Beyonce, the Pope, the NHL Stadium Series, and the Harlem Globetrotters.